tylersatre/serena/docs/02-usage/999_detailed-usage.md

 * **Using external YAML files**: When starting Serena, you can also provide an absolute path to a custom `.yml` file for a context or mode.

 This customization allows for deep integration and adaptation of Serena to specific project requirements or personal preferences.

-### Onboarding and Memories

-By default, Serena will perform an **onboarding process** when it is started for the first time for a project.
-The goal of the onboarding is for Serena to get familiar with the project and to store memories, which it can then draw upon in future interactions.
-If an LLM should fail to complete the onboarding and does not actually write the respective memories to disk, you may need to ask it to do so explicitly.

-The onboarding will usually read a lot of content from the project, thus filling up the context.
-It can therefore be advisable to switch to another conversation once the onboarding is complete.
-After the onboarding, we recommend that you have a quick look at the memories and, if necessary, edit them or add additional ones.

-**Memories** are files stored in `.serena/memories/` in the project directory, which the agent can choose to read in subsequent interactions.
-Feel free to read and adjust them as needed; you can also add new ones manually.
-Every file in the `.serena/memories/` directory is a memory file.
-Whenever Serena starts working on a project, the list of memories is provided, and the agent can decide to read them.
-We found that memories can significantly improve the user experience with Serena.

 ### Prepare Your Project